Send Broadcast/Template Message

 Step 1: Upload Participants

-Upload a CSV or Excel file — Include phone numbers (with country codes) and any additional fields you want to use as message variables (e.g., name, topic, company, product).
+Upload a CSV or Excel file with phone numbers and any fields you want to use as variables.

-Your CSV should include a phone number column (required, with country codes) and any optional columns for name, topic, or other fields you want to use as variable placeholders.
+Your file must include a phone number column with country codes.
+You can also add optional columns like name, topic, company, or product.

 Step 3: Map Variables to CSV Columns